 Carol Beckwith & Angela Fisher

-Forty years of work on the African continent have carried Carol Beckwith and Angela Fisher across 300,000 miles and through remote corners of 48 countries in exploration of more than 150 African cultures.
+Forty-five years of work on the African continent have carried Carol Beckwith and Angela Fisher across 300,000 miles and through remote corners of 32 countries in exploration of more than 150 African cultures.
 In the process, this team of world-renowned photographers has produced sixteen widely acclaimed books and made four films about traditional Africa.
 They have been granted unprecedented access to African tribal rites and rituals and continue to be honored worldwide for their powerful photographs documenting the traditional ceremonies of cultures thousands of years old.
 As an intrepid team of explorers, they are committed to preserving sacred tribal ceremonies and African cultural traditions all too vulnerable to the trends of modernity.

 The Beckwith-Fisher images are the result of a long, enduring and deeply respectful relationship with African tribal peoples.
 This, combined with their photographic skills, creates an intimate portrayal of ceremonies long held secret that might have never been recorded.
 Their work preserves and presents the power, complexity and celebration found within the rituals of African tribal life.